cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - For any object `x`, we write `len(x)` to denote its length in bytes.
 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
-- I2OSP and OS2IP: Convert a byte array to and from a non-negative integer as described in {{!RFC8017}}.
-Note that these functions operate on byte arrays in big-endian byte order.
+- I2OSP(x, xLen): Converts a non-negative integer `x` into a byte array of specified length `xLen` as described in {{!RFC8017}}.
+Note that this function returns a byte array in big-endian byte order.

 All algorithms and procedures described in this document are laid out in a Python-like pseudocode.
 The data types `PrivateInput` and `PublicInput`